FlashDrag/cyclebay/README.md

 # CycleBay

 ## Overview
-The CycleBay is a business to customer (B2C) e-commerce platform that allows customers to buy bicycles online.
-This is a full stack website built using the Django framework and uses the PostgreSQL database to store and manage data.
-The app is deployed on the Heroku cloud platform and uses the AWS S3 cloud service to store static and media files and utilizes the Stripe payment system to process secure payments.
+The CycleBay is a business to customer (B2C) e-commerce platform that allows customers to purchase bicycles online.
+The website is a full-stack application built using the Django framework and utilizes a PostgreSQL database to store and manage data.
+The app is deployed on the Heroku cloud platform and leverages AWS S3 cloud service for storing static and media files.

+Additionally, it employs the Stripe payment system to process secure transactions.
+To test the payment system, see the [Payment Intents Testing](#payment-intents-testing) section.

 Live Demo: https://cyclebay-bc1e75ddbf8e.herokuapp.com/